gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 Prints out <code>values</code> to the <code>stream</code> instance after converting them to strings.
 </p>
 <p>
-This function encodes character codes in the string using <code>codec</code> specified when the <code>stream</code> instance is created.
+This function encodes character codes in the string using <code>codec</code> instance that is specified when the <code>stream</code> instance is created.
 </p>
 <p>
 <div><strong style="text-decoration:underline">stream#printf</strong></div>